Star Trek fan productions: Star Trek: Intrepid (2007-2018)

-Star Trek: Osiris (2008)

-ST Osiris takes place before Star Trek Nemesis, where the first voyage of the ship Osiris gets interrupted by a crew mutiny.
-The series was filmed entirely on a green screen in Detroit and ended after just four episodes.
-It was criticized for poor writing and the mutineers being portrayed as personal opportunists rather than being committed to a noble cause.

-Star Trek: Phoenix (2010)

-Star Trek: Phoenix is a fan-film series that is set 42 years after the events of the motion picture Star Trek: Nemesis.
-The pilot episode, "Cloak & Dagger," premiered on the Internet May 2, 2010.

 Star Trek Continues (2013–2017)

 First produced in 2013 by the Starship Farragut team, this series looks to chronicle the "lost seasons" of Star Trek: The Original Series (in similar fashion to Star Trek: Phase II; see below).
 The series features voice actors Vic Mignogna and Todd Haberkorn as Kirk and Spock, respectively.
 Other notable cast include Chris Doohan (son of James Doohan) as Scotty, as well as both author-producer Larry Nemecek and voice actor Chuck Huber as McCoy.
 It also co-stars Grant Imahara (MythBusters) as Sulu.
 The first episode, "Pilgrim of Eternity" (with Michael Forest reprising his role as Apollo from the original series episode "Who Mourns for Adonais?"), was released in 2013.
 The second episode, "Lolani" (featuring guest star Lou Ferrigno), was released in February 2014, and a third episode, "Fairest of Them All," was released in June 2014 and won a Burbank International Film Festival award for "Best New Media – Drama."
 Star Trek Continues also won a Geekie Award for "Best Web Series."
 On June 19, 2015, Episode 4 of the series was posted and titled "White Iris."
 All eleven full episodes have been released as of December 2017.